mstksg/inCode/copy/entries/mtl.md

 accidents (*mtl* was, in the distant and pre-historic past, indeed a monad transformer library).

-Is `Control.Monad` an "IO module"?
-Is `Data.Monoid` a "list module"?

 What is *mtl*?
 It is a library of *interfaces* you can provide to your own types, in the form of typeclasses.
 It abstracts over *different design patterns* for different types, in the form of typeclasses.
 Just like Functor